 Cost center managers are fiscally responsible for the transactions charged to the center.
-The managers are responsible for developing the annual cost center budget of revenues and expenses for the upcoming year in conjunction with their vice president.
+Managers are responsible for developing the annual cost center budget of revenues and expenses for the upcoming year in conjunction with their vice president.
 Area vice presidents oversee their budgets and those of their managers.
 Additionally, when acting as a cost center manager, each vice president is subject to the same responsibilities as cost center managers.

 Cost center managers are responsible for properly coding revenue and expenses on accounting documents as detailed in the chart of accounts.
-They must abide by all purchasing procedures.
+They must abide by all procurement procedures.
 They are required to monitor and review the monthly financial reports that detail expenses and revenues to verify the accuracy of the data contained in the reports.
 Discrepancies are to be brought to the attention of the finance office, promptly, to assist in proper accounting of revenues and expenses by functional area.

 Throughout the year, managers are responsible for the operations of their departments using the fiscal allocations within their cost centers.
 They are required to follow written policies and procedures of the college and exercise fiscal responsibility when spending college funds.
 Expenses should be necessary, reasonable, fully documented, and coded to the appropriated expense category within the managers’ budgets.